Will Bayern team-mates Manuel Neuer and Lennart Karl link up again at the World Cup this summer?

 Defenders

-Josha Vagnoman's recall to the squad, having played his one and only senior international under Hansi Flick in March 2023, suggests the door is open to a right-back to stake a claim to provide cover for the irrepressible Joshua Kimmich.
+Josha Vagnoman's recall to the squad in March to earn his second cap against Ghana suggests the door is open to a right-back to stake a claim to provide cover for the irrepressible Joshua Kimmich.

 Ridle Baku

 Baku came off the bench to replace Kimmich and scored in the 6-0 defeat of Slovakia in November.
-The RB Leipzig man ranks 17th league-wide for possessions won, but it is at the opposite end of the pitch where he has impressed most, with 27 chances created this season.
-Vagnoman has one goal and three assists this season, like Baku, but has created only 16 chances for Stuttgart.
+The RB Leipzig man has impressed at both ends of the pitch, hitting 27 shots this season.
+Vagnoman has claimed three assists this season, like Baku, but scored one goal to Baku's two.

 Maximilian Mittelstädt

-Maximilian Mittelstädt was handed his senior international debut by Nagelsmann in March 2024 and won 15 caps before finding himself out of the squad since watching the 3-1 defeat of Northern Ireland as an unused sub in early September 2025.
+Mittelstädt was handed his senior international debut by Nagelsmann in March 2024 and won 15 caps before finding himself out of the squad.
 While David Raum has now overtaken Mittelstädt as Nagelsmann’s first-choice left-back, Nathaniel Brown has also leapfrogged the Stuttgart man.
-But the Frankfurt youngster cannot be too far ahead in the pecking order given the pair share seven Bundesliga goal involvements this season.
+But the Frankfurt youngster cannot be too far ahead in the pecking order given his eight goal involvements this season is bettered by Mittelstädt's 10.
 Brown’s age may count in his favour at 22, while Mittelstädt is 29, but the latter has more international and Bundesliga experience.

 Matthias Ginter

-Despite having a half-century of Germany caps to his name, defender Matthias Ginter is another absentee from Nagelsmann’s latest squad selection.
-The Freiburg man hasn’t played for his country since June 2023, when he featured as a centre-back in a 3-3 draw with Ukraine.
-At the age of 32, it’s a case of now or never for Ginter, whose hopes of making an international comeback will surely begin to fade after this summer’s World Cup.
+Despite having a half-century of Germany caps to his name, Ginter was an absentee from Nagelsmann’s latest squad selection in March.
+The Freiburg man hasn’t played for his country since June 2023.
+At the age of 32, it’s a case of now or never for Ginter, who has been the backbone of Freiburg's remarkable campaign.

 Thilo Kehrer

-The versatile Monaco defender's last cap for Germany came during the UEFA Nations League Finals, where he featured for the final 17 minutes of the side’s third-place play-off match against France.
-Despite dropping below Vagnoman in the pecking order of German right-backs, Kehrer’s status as a regular starter in Monaco means he is still in the running for the World Cup.
-Discipline may be a concern for Nagelsmann, however, as the 29-year-old has been sent off twice in the league this season.
+The versatile Monaco defender's last cap for Germany came during the UEFA Nations League finals, where he featured for the last 17 minutes of the side’s third-place play-off match against France.
+Despite dropping below Vagnoman in the pecking order of German right-backs, Kehrer’s status as a regular starter at Monaco means he is still in the running for the World Cup.

 Robin Gosens

-Just like Kehrer, Robin Gosens’ last Germany cap came at the 2025 UEFA Nations League Final Four tournament.
-The wing-back came on for the final 30 minutes against Portugal in the semi-finals, but hasn’t been named in a national team squad since then.
+Just like Kehrer, Gosens’ last Germany cap came at the 2025 UEFA Nations League Final Four tournament.
 Currently playing at Fiorentina in Serie A, the 31-year-old would be something of a wildcard selection this summer, with Brown and Raum seemingly preferred on the left-hand side by Nagelsmann.

 Midfield

-Like virtually everywhere else on the pitch for Germany, Nagelsmann is not short of options in midfield, but there are some players who will feel they can still earn a place on the plane to the final tournament co-hosted by Canada, Mexico and the US.
+Like virtually everywhere else on the pitch for Germany, Nagelsmann is not short of options in midfield, but there are some players who will feel they can still earn a place on the plane.

 Assan Ouédraogo